punchplatform/kooker/README.md

 The following services are exposed:

-* kooker.io:8080 : is directed to a so called board application (punch or innovation or your own)running in namespace 'board'
+* board.punch:8080 : is directed to a so called board application (punch or innovation or your own)running in namespace 'board'
-* kooker.io:8080/projects/someproject1: is directed to a serving pod (your app1) running in namespace 'someproject1'
+* board.punch:8080/projects/someproject1: is directed to a serving pod (your app1) running in namespace 'someproject1'
-* kooker.io:8080/projects/someproject12: is directed to a serving pod (your app2) running in namespace 'someproject2'
+* board.punch:8080/projects/someproject2: is directed to a serving pod (your app2) running in namespace 'someproject2'
-* kooker.io:8080/services/kube-dashboard: is directed to the kubernetes dashboard
+* kooker.io:8080/dashboard.punch: is directed to the kubernetes dashboard
-* kooker.io:8080/services/minio: is directed to the S3 minio
+* kooker.io:8080/minio.punch: is directed to the S3 minio
 * etc..

-As you can see the 'projects' path is reserved for applications, while 'services' point to database and other various platform services.
+As you can see the 'projects' path is reserved for applications.

 ![Alt text for the image](./media/KookerNetworking.png).